puppetlabs/bolt/documentation/managing_modules.md

 Add-BoltModule -Module puppetlabs/apt
 ```

-Bolt adds a declaration to your project configuration file, resolves
+Bolt adds a specification to your project configuration file, resolves
 dependencies, updates your project's Puppetfile, and installs the modules to the
 project's `.modules` directory.

+> **Note:** This command only works with Forge modules.
+To add a git module,
+> [manually specify the module in your project configuration
+> file](#git-modules).

 When Bolt adds a new module to the project and resolves its dependencies, it
 attempts to keep all installed modules on the same versions.
 If Bolt is unable